 The mission statement of Ardee Union of Parishes is “A Community in Unity”.
 The philosophy of the Union of Parishes is to maintain the presence of the Church of Ireland within the community and actively provide Church of Ireland worship in the locality.
 The Union of Parishes strives to be a welcoming community for any newcomers, especially those from an Anglican background.
 The Union of Parishes practices the principles of inclusion, reflecting the changing nature of Irish society.

 Current special efforts being undertaken by the Union of Parishes:

-In order to aid general restoration of Collon Church, The Friends of Collon Church were formed approximately 4 years ago, to adopt a proactive role in fundraising.
-This is a local charity involving some parish members and local residents, and involves a variety of fund raising activities.
+In order to aid the general restoration of Collon Church, Friends of Collon Church were formed approximately 4 years ago to adopt a proactive role in fundraising.
+This is a local charity consisting of some parish members and local residents and involves a variety of fund raising activities.

 St Mary’s Abbey in Ardee hosts the annual Irish Baroque Festival every November under the auspices of Louth County Council’s Arts Programme.
 This is an activity designed for the entire community with a national outreach.

-To increase the congregation by 5% each year, based on Registered vestrtmen figures.
+To increase the congregation by 5% each year, based on Registered vestrymen figures.

-To donote collections obtained at Christmas, Easter and Harvest festival services to local charities.
+To donate collections received at Christmas, Easter and Harvest festival services to local charities.

-To donate the collection obtained at remembrances Sunday services to the Royal British Legion.
+To donate the collection received at Remembrance Sunday services to the Royal British Legion.

-To ensure churchs used in the Union of Parishes are maintained to a safe standard.
+To ensure that the Churches used in the Union of Parishes are maintained to a safe standard.

-Planning permission is being sought for cloakroom in St Mary’s Abbey.
+Planning permission is being sought for a cloakroom in St Mary’s Abbey.